MMdeCastro/ml-zoomcamp/Session_7_Midterm_project/README.md

 <li> Dockerfile -> of a Docker container </li>
 </ul>

-## Model deployment

-Open the web server by running:

-+ gunicorn --bind 0.0.0.0:9696 predict_deposit:app

-(use 'waitress' instead of 'gunicorn' if you are in Windows).

-The data of a new customer are written in 'predict_test_deposit.py'.
-Test the deployment by running it in other shell:

-+ python predict_test_deposit.py.

-The output (if that client will open a deposit or not and the probability) will be written in the shell.

-Close the web server with 'Ctrl + c'.

 ## Virtual environment

 Pipenv creates an enviroment with the name of the current folder.

 Install 'pipenv' running in shell:
-+ 'pip install pipenv'
++ `pip install pipenv`

 Activate the environment running in shell:
-+ 'pipenv shell' in shell.
++ `pipenv shell`

-When then environment is activated, install everything using 'pipenv' instead of 'pip', for this project:
+When then environment is activated, install everything using 'pipenv' instead of 'pip', for this project, to creat the Pipfile and the Piplock.file, we run (since you have them already in the folder, you do not need to run the following command line):

-+ pipenv install numpy scikit-learn==1.00 xgboost flask gunicorn
++ `pipenv install numpy scikit-learn==1.00 xgboost flask gunicorn`

 The Pipfile records what you have installed (thus only run the packages installation once) and in the Pipfile.lock are the packages checksums.

-Close the environment with 'Crt + d'
+Close the environment with `Crt + d`

-To use the environment, run 'pipenv shell' and deploy the model as said in the section above.
+To use the environment, run `pipenv shell` and deploy the model as said in the next section.

+## Apply the deployment

+In the active environment and open the web server by running:

++ `gunicorn --bind 0.0.0.0:9696 predict_deposit:app`

+(use 'waitress' instead of 'gunicorn' if you are in Windows).

+The data of a new customer are written in 'predict_test_deposit.py'.
+Test the deployment by running it in other shell:

++ `python predict_test_deposit.py`

+The output (if that client will open a deposit or not and the probability) will be written in the shell.

+Close the web server with `Ctrl + c`.

 ## Docker container